The History of The Hobbit: Relationship to other literary studies

-Relationship to The History of Middle-earth
+The History of Middle-earth

-When Christopher Tolkien began publishing The History of Middle-earth, a 12-volume series documenting J. R. R. Tolkien's writing process in the creation of Middle-earth, with texts dating from the 1910s to the 1990s, he made a conscious decision not to issue a volume detailing the creation of The Hobbit.
-According to him, The Hobbit was not originally a part of his father's earlier legendarium and was attached to it only retrospectively, although the existence of The Hobbit forever altered the legendarium.
+When Christopher Tolkien began publishing The History of Middle-earth, a 12-volume series documenting his father's writing process in the creation of Middle-earth, with texts dating from the 1910s to the 1970s, he made a conscious decision not to issue a volume detailing the creation of The Hobbit.
+Instead, it focuses on Tolkien's legendarium, spanning the stories of The Silmarillion and The Lord of the Rings.

-As Christopher Tolkien was not going to embark on a published study of The Hobbit, the task was given to Taum Santoski in the 1980s.
-Santoski had connections to the Marquette collection of Tolkien material, which is where the original manuscripts reside.
+The task of creating a history of The Hobbit was given to Taum Santoski in the 1980s.
+Santoski had connections to the Marquette University collection of Tolkien material, which is where the original manuscripts reside.
 He died in 1991, and ultimately the task passed to the Inklings scholar John D. Rateliff.
-Although Christopher Tolkien did not work directly on The History of The Hobbit, the work is in a very similar vein to the "literary archaeology" of his History of Middle-earth.
+The History of The Hobbit is in a similar vein to the "literary archaeology" of Christopher Tolkien's The History of Middle-earth.